 The stove is one of the most important items that you have in your kitchen.
 It makes sense to ensure that you’re looking after it.
 After all, without your stovetop, you won’t be able to make all the delicious meals that you and your family love.

-What’s more, replacing a stovetop can be an expensive endeavour.
+What’s more, replacing a stovetop can be an expensive endeavor.
 The next time you splash out on the perfect cooking appliance, make sure that you’re not making the following mistakes and potentially reducing your stove’s lifespan.

 Not Reading the Manual